Measuring the metacognition of AI: Introduction

 Crucially, managing uncertainty poses unique challenges, depending on how AI systems are incorporated into decision processes.
 In the \textit{AI decision-making} scenario, AI systems operate autonomously.
 The challenges therefore concern the ability of AI systems to estimate uncertainty and adjust their decisions accordingly.
 Here, the role of humans is limited to providing preliminary information, such as acceptable risk thresholds.
 In contrast, \textit{human-AI joint} and \textit{AI-assisted} decision-making can involve an additional challenge: the effective communication of uncertainty information between humans and AI \cite{steyvers2025improving, steyvers2025large, li2025beyond, steyvers2025metacognition, lee2025metacognitive}.
 In these collaborative scenarios, AI systems must not only evaluate uncertainty, but also convey it transparently to humans (ideally accompanied by explanations about the sources of that uncertainty in order to determine whether it can be reduced, and, if so, how).
-For example, this could allow humans to strategically allocate verification efforts only to instances where the AI system identifies—and reports—its outputs as unreliable.\footnote{This example constitutes a special case of the exploration-exploitation dilemma where the decision process involves both humans and AI.}
+For example, this could allow humans to strategically allocate verification efforts only to instances where the AI system identifies—and reports—its outputs as unreliable.

 Against this backdrop, the current work examines these uncertainty-related challenges by focusing specifically on LLMs, whose integration into decision-making workflows has become increasingly prevalent.
 More precisely, we investigate two specific capabilities of LLMs.
 First, the ability of LLMs to assess and report the reliability of their own predictions or judgments.
 Second, the ability of LLMs to spontaneously adjust their decisions based on this estimated uncertainty and risk configuration.
 As previously mentioned, it is worth noting that the relevance of these capabilities varies significantly depending on the decision-making scenario at play.
 Specifically, the human-AI joint and AI-assisted decision-making scenarios involve both the ability to estimate and report uncertainty.
 In contrast, the AI decision-making scenario, where the AI operates autonomously, would require only assessing uncertainty without reporting it.
 Finally, the ability to adjust decisions based on uncertainty and risk would be mainly involved in the AI decision-making scenario.